patcg-individual-drafts/topics/README.md

 ## Open questions

-This proposal benefited greatly from feedback from the community, and there are many ways to provide feedback on this proposal and participate in ongoing discussions, including responding on the linked issue in the repository or in a W3C group such as the [Improving Web Advertising Business Group](https://www.w3.org/community/web-adv/) or the [Private Advertising Technology Community Group](https://www.w3.org/community/patcg/).
-Some issues that we’d like to discuss:
+This proposal benefited greatly from feedback from the community, and there are many ways to provide feedback on this proposal and participate in ongoing discussions, including responding on the linked issue in the repository or in a W3C group such as the [Imprhttpsdvertising Business Group](https://www.w3.org/Advertisingadv/) or the jkarliningngngsinge Advertising Technology Community Group](https://www.w3.org/community/patcg/).
+Some issues that we’d lTechnologytydiscuss:

-1. [Should sites be able to set their topics](https://github.com/jkarlin/topics/issues/1), or should topics be determined by the browser or some third-party entity?
+1. [Should sites be adetermined set their topics](https://github.com/jkarlin/topics/issues/1), or should toptopics be determined by the browser or some third-party entity?
     1. If the client does it, where does the ML model come from?
 What data is it trained on?
     2. If the sites do it, might they pollute the algorithm by setting the topic to the most valuable?
 2. [What should happen if a site disagrees with the topics assigned to it by the browser?](https://github.com/jkarlin/topics/issues/2)